Statement of Administrative Practices for the Special Import Measures Act

 SIMA provides that if the Tribunal has not initiated an expiry review before the expiry of five years after the date of the order or finding, the order or finding is deemed to have been rescinded as of the expiry of the five years.

-Where the Tribunal initiates an expiry review, two fundamental issues are considered.
-Firstly, the President of the CBSA considers whether the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods.
-Secondly, if the President determines that the expiry is likely to result in the continuation or resumption of dumping or subsidizing, the Tribunal considers whether the expiry is likely to result in injury or retardation to the domestic industry.
+Two fundamental issues are considered in an expiry review.
+Firstly, the CBSA considers whether the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods.
+Secondly, if the CBSA determines that the expiry is likely to result in the continuation or resumption of dumping or subsidizing, the Tribunal considers whether the expiry is likely to result in injury or retardation to the domestic industry.
+Anti-dumping or countervailing duties will continue to be payable on the goods during the expiry review.

-The CBSA has 120 days after receiving notice of the initiation of the expiry review to determine the likelihood of continued or resumed dumping or subsidizing of the goods if the order or finding is rescinded.
+The CBSA has 150 days after receiving notice of the initiation of the expiry review to determine the likelihood of continued or resumed dumping or subsidizing of the goods if the order or finding is rescinded.
 In making the determination, the CBSA requests information through questionnaires provided to exporters, importers, domestic producers, and foreign governments.
+When the CBSA makes its determination, written notice of its decision is sent to all parties involved in the investigation and the reasons for the decision are issued 15 days later.

-If the President determines that the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods, the Tribunal is provided with notice without delay.
+If the CBSA determines that the expiry of the order or finding is likely to result in the continuation or resumption of dumping or subsidizing of the goods, the Tribunal is provided with notice without delay.
 The Tribunal then considers the likelihood that the continuation or resumption of dumping or subsidy would result in injury or retardation to the domestic industry and either rescinds or continues the order or finding, with or without amendment.
+The Tribunal must make its determination within 160 days from the CBSA’s notice.

 Part XIV - Ministerial Specifications